-As of June 30, 2021, we had approximately 1,327 full time employees worldwide.
-We believe that we have been successful in attracting skilled and experienced personnel in a competitive environment.
-Management believes that our human capital resources are adequate to perform all business functions.
+As of September 30, 2021, we had approximately 1,305 full time employees worldwide.
+We believe that, over time, we have been successful in attracting skilled and experienced personnel in a competitive environment and management believes that our human capital resources have been adequate to perform all business functions.
+Recent macro-economic challenges have created certain labor shortages which have impacted operations in select geographies.
+Management believes these impacts are transitory and that, over time, our human capital resources will be adequate to perform needed business functions.

-COVID-19 Response
+COVID-19 Pandemic Response

 The COVID-19 response effort has been a primary focus for us since early last year.
 Our focus has been on employee safety first, keeping our manufacturing sites operational, satisfying customer needs, preserving cash and ensuring strong liquidity, and responding to changes in this dynamic market environment as appropriate.

-To date, all of our manufacturing sites are operating at near normal conditions enabling us to supply our customers with the important products and services they need, our research and development teams are advancing our innovation efforts, and all of our other employees are effectively carrying on their responsibilities and functions remotely.
+As a result of our broad based risk mitigation efforts of the direct impacts of the Covid-19 pandemic, our manufacturing sites have been operating at near normal conditions, our research and development teams have continued to innovate in our laboratories, and all of our other employees have been effectively carrying on their responsibilities and functions remotely or in a reduced density hybrid setting.